errael/astrology-castro/README.md

 ###     Constants

 All contants are part of the global namespace.
 So, for example, configuration constants can be defined in one file, and used in other files.
-Constants can often times be used before they are defined; exceptions are for the size of an array or to specify an address assignment using `@` (an error is given).
+Constants can often times be used before they are defined; exceptions are for the size of an array or to specify an address assignment using `@`.

 Constants are defined like `const <name> {<expr>};` where `<expr>` is an expression made up only of integer constants.
 Program wide constants can be defined in a single file; and putting that file first in compilation order avoids some issues.
 Constants take up no `AstroExpression` VM storage, they exist only in the `castro` compiler.